Vengeance Demon Hunter Gear Recommendations

 : You get 1 charge of Demon Spikes and 1 charge of Empower Wards, both of which would have charged/almost charged all the way by the end of Meta.
 They aren’t needed during Meta except for very specific niche scenarios.
 This can be used in dungs for more CC.
 However it will still be largely considered the worst legendary.

 : Pretty good on AoE.
 Can be a decent sized heal at full stacks and especially if it crits.
 This is only the INSTANT damage.
 Burning Alive is not buffed by this.
-Not the greatest on ST. This is less damage than Cinidaria on ST. This works very well with Kirel Narak, Flame Crash and Abyssal Strike.
+This works very well with Kirel Narak, Flame Crash and Abyssal Strike.
 Allowing you to get maximum uses out of it.
 This will be used more for the heal than the damage.

 : This is looking to be one of the stronger legendaries as well.
 You can play around the cd and use it as a cooldown or instead of AM.
 Allowing you to recharge your DS charges or whatever CD you may have used otherwise.
 This does snapshot Meta if you have meta up at the 30 second mark.
 It also puts the shield on you at all times and not just during combat.
 Meaning you can go into the pull with a full shield and close to the 30 second rebuff mark in order to maximize the effectiveness of the buff.
 Effectively giving you over 1m damage buffer at the start of the fight.

-: 15% leech isn’t the greatest, however with the massive uptime spike coming with Tier, this ring gets better.
+: 15% leech isn’t the greatest, however with the uptime spike with Tier 19 4pc, this ring gets better.
 Getting this DOES NOT require you to go with Feed the Demon.
-Yes Feed does increase it’s effectiveness, however you can use Fracture still for more dps or in conjunction with Spirit Bomb and Soul Barrier.

 Finding Gear on Wowhead